MartinThoma/MartinThoma.github.io/_posts/2014-09-10-one-to-one-tutoring.md

 ### One-on-One tutoring: Way 2
 The other possibility would be to enforce a minimum grade for the tutored student.
-So the One-on-One tutor cannot participate in the same exam as his student.
-But in the one after that.
-And he can only participate in that exam if his student got a minimum grade $\theta_2$, e.g. 2.3 or better.
+So the One-on-One tutor cannot participate in the same exam as his student, but in the exam after that.
+And the tutor can only participate in that exam if his student got a minimum grade $\theta_2$, e.g. 2.3 or better.

-$\theta_2 = 5$ would mean that the student only has to participate in the exam (At KIT every student gets at least a grade of 5.
+$\theta_2 = 5$ would mean that the student only has to participate in the exam (at KIT every student gets at least a grade of 5.
 The best grade is 1.0.).

 $\theta_2 = 1$ would mean that the student has to pass with the best grade so that the tutor is allowed to participate in the exam.